TomNisbet/nqsap/docs/_docs/build-06-loader.md

 [![Arduino Loader](../../assets/images/loader.jpg "loader"){:width="500px"}](../../assets/images/loader.jpg)

 The program memory loader uses an Arduino Nano in place of manual-entry DIP switches on the SAP-1.
-The Loader has eight of the Arduino I/O lines connected directly to the NQSAP host bus for read and write access.
-It can select registers and also drive the CLK and RST lines.

 Beyond the ability to simply load programs into memory, the Loader can read and write all of the NQSAP registers.
 This gives the Loader the capability to perform a comprehensive system verification.
-This system test helpful for catching wires that work themselves loose.
+This system test can help catching wires that work themselves loose during build changes.
+The Loader also functions as an interactive monitor/debugger for the NQSAP's target programs.

 The Loader writes a default program to the NQSAP memory at power up, allowing unattended operation.
 If a USB connection is established, the Loader provides a ROM monitor-like